Electrical Inspection Guide for Building Owners

 Electrical building inspections can be tricky unless you know what to expect.
 Keep your commercial building up to code and prevent accidents by referring to the checklist in our guide.
 Also, ensure you understand the codes and how they fit into your electrical inspection.

 Lippolis Electric can help you with your electrical inspection and all other maintenance needs.
-For expert assistance in the tri-state area, contact us through our online form today or call us at 914-738-3550.
+For expert assistance for all types of buildings, from skyscrapers to hospitals, contact us through our online form today or call us at 914-738-3550.

 Please note that your appointment is not set until confirmed by Lippolis Electric shortly after you've submitted the form.